Shaughny/Computer-Networking/README.md

 Networking Project to simulate TCP and UDP protocols in a client/server model.

-Makes use of custom libraries written to allow for UDP and TCP requests for a remote file managing system.
+Includes custom libraries that allow for UDP and TCP requests.

+Uses the custom libraries to create a remote file system manager.

 Written in Nodejs, Python and Go